-The goal of the National Robotics Initiative (NRI) is to accelerate the development and use of robots in the United States that work beside, or cooperatively with people.
-Innovative robotics research and applications emphasizing the realization of such co-robots working in symbiotic relationships with human partners is supported by multiple agencies of the federal government including the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Institutes of Health (NIH), the U.S. Department of Agriculture (USDA), and the U.S. Department of Defense (DOD).
+The goal of the National Robotics Initiative (NRI) is to accelerate the development and use of robots in the United States that work beside or cooperatively with people.
+Innovative robotics research and applications emphasizing the realization of such co-robots working in symbiotic relationships with human partners is supported by multiple agencies of the federal government including the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Institutes of Health (NIH), the U.S. Department of Agriculture (USDA), the U.S. Department of Energy (DOE), and the U.S. Department of Defense (DOD).

 This solicitation describes the goals and features of this National Robotics Initiative with particular attention to fundamental research and education by academia and industry built on open platforms, enabling demonstration systems and transfer for commercial development.
-Proposers more focused on development activities should consider SBIR, STTR, and other related solicitations from NSF and partner agencies.
-Considerations that apply to basic research grants are outlined in the Program Description in section II.A.2 Mithin NSF, NRI is administered jointly by the Directorate for NASA, NIH, USDA, and DOD is described in section II.A.2.
+Proposers more focused on development activities should consider Small Business Innovative Research (SBIR), Small Technology Transfer Research (STTR), and other related solicitations from NSF and partner agencies.
+Considerations that apply to basic research grants are outlined in the Program Description in section II.A.
+More detailed information on the domainspecific interests of NASA, NIH, USDA, DOE, and DOD is described in section II.A.2.
 Within NSF, NRI is administered jointly by the Directorate for Computer and Information Science and Engineering and the Directorate for Engineering.
 Supporting Directorates include the Directorate for Education and Human Resources and the Directorate for Social, Behavioral & Economic Sciences.
 Within NASA, NRI Phase I is administered by the Office of the Chief Technologist, with sponsoring Directorates in Science, Exploration, Space Operations, and Aeronautics Research.
 Within the NIH, NRI is led by the National Institute of Biomedical Imaging and Bioengineering, and is supported by multiple Institutes and Centers of the NIH.
-Within USDA, NRI is led by the National Institute of Food and Agriculture.
+Within USDA, NRI is led by the National Institute of Food and Agriculture (NIFA).
 Within DOD, NRI is led by the Deputy Assistant Secretary of Defense for Research, and is supported by multiple departments and agencies.
+Contacts for these and related activities at other sponsoring agencies can be found in supported by multiple offices and agencies.
 Contacts for these and related activities at other sponsoring agencies can be found in section VIII of this document.

-Over the past five years, tremendous advancements in robotics technology have enabled a new generation of products in industries as diverse as manufacturing, logistics, medicine, healthcare, military, agriculture, and consumer products.
-It is becoming increasingly evident that these early, next generation products are harbingers of numerous, large scale, and global, robotics technology markets likely to develop in the coming decades.
+Over the past ten years, tremendous advancements in robotics technology have enabled a new generation of products in industries as diverse as manufacturing, logistics, medicine, healthcare, military, agriculture, and consumer products.
+It is becoming increasingly evident that these early, next-generation products are harbingers of numerous, large-scale, and global robotics technology markets likely to develop in the coming decades.
 Additionally, robotics science and technology together with the science of learning have the potential to play a very important role in Science, Technology, Engineering, and Mathematics (STEM) education as a unique, integrative discipline that brings together basic science, applied engineering, and creative thinking.